The identities of the 14 Pinellas County jurors in the Casey Anthony trial will be revealed on or after Oct. 25.

 “Jurors are being criticized for doing their job,” McGrady said.
 “They are the only ones that heard all of the evidence and only the evidence.
 The jury made their decision based on the law.”

-McGrady added that a not-guilty verdict does not necessarily mean a person is innocent; it just means the state didn’t have enough evidence to convict.
+McGrady added that a does not necessarily mean a person is innocent; it just means the state didn’t have enough evidence to convict.
 In this case, McGrady said it showed the system works.